 - has had work in local, national, and international publications

-- writes literary fiction, YA fiction, flash fiction, creative nonfiction, memoir, poetry, and critical analysis
+- writes literary fiction, YA fiction, flash fiction, creative nonfiction, memoir, poetry, micropoetry, and critical analysis

 - loves spaghetti with cut-up hot dogs in it

-- is currently writing: this sentence, a dystopian/fantasy/sci-fi mashup about hackers and a world where learning to read is considered magic, and a bunch of other projects he needs to finish soon...
+- is currently writing: this sentence, a YA dystopian/fantasy mashup where knowing how to read is considered magic, a memoir about miscarriage and manhood, a micropoetry chapbook, and other awesome stuff

 - lives in and loves Northern California